 Location: Kildavie, United Kingdom

 The site has been investigated by the Mull Archaeological Interest Group for the past few years, with extensive survey and limited excavation.
 Participants in the field school will learn about the history of Kildavie, along with being taught how to carry out desk-based and historical research into the site and its inhabitants.
-This will be followed by the opportunity to excavate two of the buildings on the site, where it is hoped that the origins of the site will be determined.
-All participants will learn how to excavate to a professional archaeological standard as well as how to record the remains by way of technical drawing and photography.
+This will be followed by the opportunity to excavate a selection of the buildings on the site, where it is hoped that the origins of the site will be determined.
+All participants will learn how to excavate to a professional archaeological standard, as well as how to record the remains by way of technical drawing, photography and surveying, and will have the opportunity to complete a course book and portfolio.
 Alongside this participants will play a key role in public engagement and will learn about community archaeology, with the opportunity to work with volunteers from the Mull Archaeological Interest Group, and to help present our findings during a public open day.

 The site is located within the North West Mull Community Woodland of Langamull, only a stones throw away from the coast.
 The idyllic setting on Mull is a great opportunity for participants to experience island life in the Scottish countryside, as well as having the opportunity to excavate an as yet little understood archaeological site.